AnonymouX47/term-image/docs/source/library/tutorial.rst

 Rendering an image
 ------------------

-Rendering an image is simply the process of converting it (per-frame for animated images) into text (a string).
+Rendering an image is simply the process of converting it (per-frame for :term:`animated` images) into text (a string).

 .. hint:: To display the rendered output in the following steps, just print the output string with ``print()``.